USNavalResearchLaboratory/sageframework/docs/features.rst

 		.. container:: two-text

-			SAGE is a multi-agent framework written in C++.
-It is both language and operating system agnostic.
-The SAGE control interface supports a wide range of programming languages including: C++, Java, and Python.
+			SAGE was designed to be both language and operating system agnostic.
+SAGE supports agent behaviors written in C++, Java, and Python.
+In most cases, new programming languages can be readily integrated.

 	.. container:: two-caption